pbar1/www/src/content/blog/07-ssh-forcecommand.md

 ## What is it?

 ForceCommand is a configuration option exposed by OpenSSH that essentially runs the specified command _instead_ of the command given by the user.
-For example, if a host's `sshd_config` specifies `ForceCommand echo hello`, then no matter what you do you'll always see the text `hello` printed whenever you attempted to SSH to said host - even interactive sessions.
+For example, if a host's `sshd_config` specifies `ForceCommand <cmd>`, then no matter what you do, `<cmd>` will always be executed instead of whatever command you request whenever you attempt to SSH to said host - even interactive sessions.

 One likely example of this in the wild is GitHub.
 The Git protocol can work over SSH (in addition to HTTPS), and if you've ever wanted to test your auth config you may have seen something like this: